strapsai/front_depth_to_costmap/traversability_model/README.txt

-"This folder stores the tensorRT traversability model."
+"This folder is used for storing the tensorRT traversability model"